Plumsail/forms-docs/SharePoint/installation-2019.rst

 .. title:: Installation of Plumsail Forms for SP 2019 (On-Premises)

 .. meta::
-   :description: How to install Forms - step by step text and video guide
+   :description: How to start using Plumsail Forms for SharePoint 2019 - step by step text instruction with images and video guide

 Installation of Plumsail Forms for SharePoint 2019 (On-Premises)
 =============================================================================